donders-research-data-management/rdm-ontology-di/doc/help/user-manual/get-started/login-portal.rst

 .. figure:: images/eduID.png

-Alternatively, (create and) use ORCID-iD to login to the Radboud Data Repository.
+Alternatively, (create and) use ORCID-iD to login to the ${repositoryDescription}.
 This is recommended when sharing data with researchers who do not have an institutional account supported by SURFconext but do require authorization to add/modify/delete data.
 To allow logging into the repository with your ORCID-iD, you must allow at least 'trusted parties' to be able to see your e-mail address (see email settings on the webpage https://orcid.org/).

 Common questions
 ----------------